- Veterans Employment & Education

-The Internal Affairs Commission oversees the Membership & Post Activities Committee, post relations, post development and revitalization, Operation Outreach, Sons of The American Legion, Legion Riders, the National Emergency Fund, special projects and promotions, support from country singer Michael Peterson, trophies and awards, the Legion's constitution and by-laws, and other internal publications.
+The Internal Affairs Division manages the Membership & Post Activities Committee, post relations, post development and revitalization, Operation Outreach, Sons of The American Legion, Legion Riders, the National Emergency Fund, special projects and promotions, support from country singer Michael Peterson, trophies and awards, the Legion's constitution and by-laws, and other internal publications.
 Internal Affairs also oversees the delivery of Consolidated Post Reports, which detail Legion activities during the year and which are provided to Congress.

 The Legislative Division is governed by a full commission, and promotes the organization’s positions and recommendations to Congress, the White House, and federal departments and agencies.
 The division coordinates support efforts on Capitol Hill, and advises state legislative councils as they deliver the Legion message across the country.
 An annual portfolio of priorities is produced and presented to Congress from the national commander and chairmen of the Veterans Affairs & Rehabilitation and Legislative commissions.
 The portfolio, based on national resolutions, serves as a guide for volunteers and staff to use when meeting with elected representatives.
 The Legislative Action Center gives members an online gateway of information to track bills and follow developments in Washington.

 Based in the Washington office, the National Security Division handles issues that directly affect the lives of military personnel, as well as matters of national and global importance.
 Division staff work closely with the Pentagon, defense committees in Congress and base commands nationwide.
 Among its most prominent areas of work is transition assistance for military personnel, including programs to help wounded warriors through medical discharge and into the VA health-care system.
-The full-commission-led division also supports the Joint POW/MIA Accounting Command, Junior ROTC programs, and law-enforcement components of the organization’s mission, as well as the Blood Donor Program.
+The full-commission-led division also supports the Joint POW/MIA Accounting Command, Junior ROTC programs, the Foreign Relations Committee and law-enforcement components of the organization’s mission, as well as the Blood Donor Program.